 Customer satisfaction and happiness is at the core of the hotel and hospitality industry.
 While these are important in any industry, it is paramount in this particular one.
 Customers in this industry are becoming increasingly discerning and have much higher expectations than ever before.
-You’re your own personal experience, I’m sure you agree.
+You have your own anecdotes, I’m sure you agree.
 I know that I read through tons of reviews, look at photos uploaded by previous guests, rather than what the hotel management has uploaded, and then make my choice of hotel.

 Customers who are not satisfied are often pretty vocal about their experiences too – there are umpteen sites where they can vent their frustrations, apart from the particular hotel’s website: third-party review sites like TripAdvisor, TripExpert, HotelChamp, hotel booking sites like booking.com, hotels.com, Agoda and many more.